 “UNC gave me a very extensive and very practical education in political methodology.
 In addition to the excellent courses I took in the department, I was able to supplement my training with classes in the highly-ranked sociology, psychology, and economics departments, with seminars at the H.W.
 Odum Center for Research in the Social Sciences, and with courses at Duke, all without any additional cost.
 Through these resources, I had access to world-class training for every method that advanced my research agenda, and I don’t think I could have gotten such comprehensive training anywhere else.
 I also received a great deal of support from faculty members and other graduate students as I developed this course of study.
 Plus, Chapel Hill is a wonderful place to live.
 I consider my choice to attend UNC the best choice I’ve ever made.”

-Jan Rovny (Ph.D., 2011, assistant professor, Sciences Po, Paris).
+Jan Rovny is a professor of political science at the Center for European Studies and Comparative Politics at Sciences Po, Paris.
 Jan’s research concentrates on political competition in Europe with the aim of uncovering the ideological conflict lines in different countries.
 His work explores the issues that political parties contest across the continent, the strategies that different parties follow, as well as the preferences and voting patterns of voters.
 In addition, Jan is conducting a research project through the Center for European Research at the University of Gothenburg in Sweden where he was a post-doc between 2011 and 2013.
 He remains associated with UNC Chapel Hill as one of the principal investigators of the Chapel Hill Expert Surveys on party positioning.

 Jan has the following reflections on his time at UNC: